wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 <amazonlambda.deleteFunction>
     <functionName>{$ctx:functionName}</functionName>
     <deleteFunctionQualifier>{$ctx:deleteFunctionQualifier}</deleteFunctionQualifier>
+    <apiVersionDeleteFunction>{$ctx:apiVersionDeleteFunction}</apiVersionDeleteFunction>
 </amazonlambda.deleteFunction>
 ```

 **Properties**
+* apiVersionDeleteFunction : API version for DeleteFunction method.
-* functionName: The name of the Lambda function.
+* functionName  : The name of the Lambda function.
 * deleteFunctionQualifier: Specify a version to delete.
 You can't delete a version that's referenced by an alias.

 **Sample request**